Key Points

 On an episode of our podcast, Entrepreneur Minds Speak, Saloni emphasized the importance of looking at the big picture when it comes to sustainable packaging.
 It’s not just about replacing plastic with another material; it’s about assessing the full lifecycle of the packaging, from sourcing to disposal.

 For the pet food industry in particular, truly sustainable packaging is going to be a challenge that requires creative solutions, maintaining freshness, shelf life, and customer convenience.
+Commercial pet food is a regulated product that must meet strict safety and nutritional standards, and its packaging must also ensure product integrity and compliance.
 But with the right strategies in place, you can embrace more sustainable options, discover innovative solutions, and position yourself as a sustainability leader in the industry.

 Why Is Sustainable Pet Food Packaging Important?